phones24/ep133-export-to-daw/README.md

 ## Description

-What exported:
+What is exported:

-- bpm
+- BPM
-- patterns/clips
+- Patterns and clips
-- samples (as wav files in archive)
+- Samples (as WAV files inside an archive)

-*Unfortunately, DAWproject currently not supporting "Sampler" device, which means you need to assign the samples yourself in your DAW.*
+**Unfortunately, the DAWproject format does not currently support the "Sampler" device, so you will need to manually assign the samples in your DAW.**

 ## TODO
 - export to Ableton Live